-One major reason people get this diagnosis is because they get arrested for breaking a drug related law.
+One major reason people get this diagnosis is that they get arrested for breaking a drug-related law.
 This qualifies as a problem with some sort of functioning.
-With other mental illnesses there is an exclusion if your problems only happens when you are under the influence of drugs or medicines or because of some other physical or medical problem.
+With other mental illnesses, there is an exclusion if your problems only happen when you are under the influence of drugs or medicines or because of some other physical or medical problem.
 For substance use disorders we do not need to rule out drug use or exposure as causes.

 You might also want to check out these other counselorssoapbox posts.

 Staying connected with David Joel Miller

 Seven David Joel Miller Books are available now!